dpapathanasiou/simple-graph/README.md

 ## Basic Functions

+While [this database script](database.py) was written in python, the [schema and prepared sql statements](sql) can be read and used by programs in *any* programming language with [SQLite bindings](https://en.wikipedia.org/wiki/SQLite#Programming_language_support).

-The python [database script](database.py) provides convenience functions for [atomic transactions](https://en.wikipedia.org/wiki/Atomicity_(database_systems)) to add, delete, connect, and search for nodes.
+The database script provides convenience functions for [atomic transactions](https://en.wikipedia.org/wiki/Atomicity_(database_systems)) to add, delete, connect, and search for nodes.

 Any single node or path of nodes can also be depicted graphically by using the `visualize` function within the database script to generate [dot](https://graphviz.org/doc/info/lang.html) files, which in turn can be converted to images with Graphviz.